mredig/SGG_SKSpineImport/README.md

 ### Limitations:
-* The replacement only goes one level deep, and any nested animations are ignored.
-Run the included project and you'll see the goblin's head and torso change when you click the mouse, but the original blinking eyes are still shown.
+* Your dictionary's keys must match the slot names specified in the skeleton's .json file.
-* The skeleton must be well-named, and your dictionary's keys must match the slot names specified in the skeleton's .json file.
+* If you need to replace any 'nested' nodes, you must create an entry for that slot in your dictionary.